 TikTok offers a “Small Business Resource Center” to help Business account users get the most out of the app.
-There, users can access templates to create ad content, join free, expert-led webinars, and read success stories from brands who have used TikTok to boost their customer reach.
+There, users can access templates to create ad content, join free, expert-led webinars, and read success stories from brands using TikTok to boost their customer reach.

 Products that went viral on TikTok

 Back in January, a TikTok user posted a video of their cat going absolutely crazy over a catnip product called “Cat Crack.”
 Within a few days, the video completely blew up.
 The original video now has over 21 MILLION views and over 4 million likes.

 Did that help sell the product?